 2. Set yourself up for success by having the tools to work remotely

-As a truly international company, many employees moved from their homes to join Adjust.
+As a truly international company, many employees relocated from their hometowns or home countries to join Adjust.
 Many others simply weren’t expecting to be working from home for a prolonged period of time.
 For this reason, the company provided every employee with €500 to purchase things to make their home office set-up more comfortable.

-Only you know what you need to be able to be productive, and this scheme has helped people get monitors, writing desks or even a Playstation.
+Only you know what you need to be productive, and this scheme has helped people get monitors, writing desks and even a Playstation.

 If your company isn’t offering monetary support to make working from home more comfortable, there are a few simple quality of life changes that can be productivity hacks.